Skip to main content

 warning

 If you submit analytics events data directly via one of the APIs, you must batch your events rather than sending them one at a time.
-We recommend batching analytics events at the client-side and sending all events at the end of a game session.
-Alternatively, you could use the batching scheme of one of our plugins, which is to send queued events only after 15 minutes, when 128 KiB data is queued, when the analytics session ends, or when the game engine exits (whichever comes first).
+We recommend batching analytics events at the client-side and sending all events every 12 seconds and immediately at the end of a game session.

 tip